-Brooke Beam, PhD
+Brooke Beam, Ph.D

-Agriculture and Natural Resources/Community Development Extension Educator
+Agriculture and Natural Resource/Community Development Extension Educator

 Ohio State University Extension, Highland County

 The Farm Science Review will be held next week at the Molly Caren Agricultural Center on September 21-23.
 The annual agricultural education and industry exposition offers attendees the ability to learn about a wide variety of agricultural and natural resource related topics, as well as see the latest in agricultural technologies.

 Highland County youth and scenes from the Highland County Fair tractor pull will be featured as immersive experiences in the iFarm Immersive Theatre.
 Swine, sheep, poultry, cattle, and rabbits will be featured in the County Fair Showcase: Featuring Highland County.
 The Highland County Fair tractor pull will be featured in Truck and Tractor Pulling 101.
 Both of these virtual experiences were filmed at the 2021 Highland County Fair.